Speedphoenix/Halma/README.md

 # Halma
-A small board game for Linux terminal.
+A small board game for Linux terminal made for academic purposes